 4. all answers are correct

-6. The study of the relationship between the activity of the nervous system and behavior is mainly engaged in:
+6. The study of connections between the activity of the nervous system and behavior is mainly carried out by:

 2. parapsychology